Rosemaling Painting Supplies

 YouTube Video Suggestions

-Background Paints in Common Rosemaling colors - These lists are incomplete
+Background Paints in Common Rosemaling colors - These lists are incomplete and always changing as companies add and discontinue colors.

 These are commonly used background colors.
 Most can be used directly from the bottle/tube, but some rosemalers may mix colors to achieve the desired shade.
 For more conversations about colors and paints, check out to the Rosemaling Forum.